LogoLogo

 • References: Choose which references must be added to the table

-• Advanced Options - Ignore unknown values: This applies to CSV-formatted files.
+• Ignore unknown values: This applies to CSV-formatted files.
 You can use this function to handle optional fields without separators, provided that the missing fields are located at the end of the row.
 Otherwise, the parser can not detect the missing separator and will shift fields to the left, resulting in errors.

 • If headers are used: The columns that have matching fields are loaded, those that have no matching fields are loaded with NULL and remaining fields are discarded.